Quantum many-body scars in spin models with multibody interactions: Spin- 1/2 Majumdar-Ghosh model + scalar spin chirarity

 In this section, we consider a one-dimensional spin-$1/2$ model with two- and three-body interactions.
 The Hamiltonian of the model depends on a parameter $t \in \mathbb{R}$ and is given by

 where

 and ${\bm S}_j =(S^x_j, S^y_j, S^z_j)$ is the spin-1/2 operator acting on site $j$:

 We impose periodic boundary conditions and assume that the number of sites $L$ is even.
 The first term $H_\mathrm{MG}$ is the Hamiltonian of the Majumdar-Ghosh model exhibiting exact dimer ground states~\cite{Majumdar, Majumdar2, Caspers}, while the second term $C_\mathrm{SC}$ is the scalar spin chirality~\cite{Wen}.
 Note that $C_\mathrm{SC}$ is the third conserved charge of the spin-1/2 Heisenberg model~\cite{Frahm}.
-Physically, this term appears at third order in perturbation theory starting from the ${\rm SU}(2)$ Hubbard model at half-filling in an external magnetic field~\cite{SU2scalar}.
+Physically, this term appears at third order in perturbation theory starting from the ${\rm SU}(2)$ Hubbard model at half-filling in an external magnetic field~\cite{SU2scalar}. {We also note in passing that a similar three-spin interaction has recently been realized experimentally in Rydberg atom arrays~\cite{kim2023realization}.}